j-sieben/PIT/Doc/exceptions.md

     pit.sql_exception(msg.PARAM_MUST_EXIST, msg_args('P_PARAM_2'));
 end;
 ```
+Difference in the second option is that upon asserting you simply refer to a given message of severity `pit.level_error` or stronger.
+This is to be able to catch it's exception in the exception handler to divide between three `assert` methods which may be called in the called.
+In the exception block, the message is enriched with parameters, something that has been done in option 1 already.
+Option 1 therefore is slightly mor elegant in the exception block but more clumsy in the assertion block.

 ### Throwing exceptions with `pit.log_specific`

 This method is used if certain messages require a defined set of output modules and a given severity.
-This method logs in any case and may not be controled by a context if parameter `p_log_threshold` is set.
+This method logs the message in any case, context control is overriden if parameter `p_log_threshold` is set.
 If the severity of the message is `level_error` or `level_fatal`, it won't throw an error that is catchable in the exception block.
 It will simply log the exception and continue.
 Use it in special cases only.
+The example shows its usage in an implementation of the *Finite State Machine* pattern.
+No matter what the settings are when this method is called, it will log this message anyway, using the `PIT_FSM` output module only.
+After it has been called, the context comes into play again, so normal logging continues.

 ```
 begin
   pit.log_specific(
     p_message_name => msg.FSM_STATUS_CHANGED,
-    p_arg_list => msg_args(fst.DOC_PROCESS_FAILED),
+    p_arg_list => msg_args(p_status),
-    p_affected_id => fsm.fsm_id,
+    p_affected_id => p_fsm_id,
     p_log_threshold => pit.level_verbose,
     p_log_modules => 'PIT_FSM');
 end;